Create an individual video on a topic chosen on a first-come, first-served basis

 Here, real-time communication includes real-time handwriting on a board or paper, or real-time manipulations on a computer, and real-time audio and video.

 Your face, voice, and handwriting must be present in the video all at the same time, at all times, although

 you may begin with some writing already there.

-focus on one specific example as you explain it and discuss the related concepts in your own words.
+Explain and discuss the related concepts and example in your

 Creativity is encouraged, but keep it

 professional.
 Explaining concepts to others is one of the best ways to learn yourself.

 Pretend you are presenting to the class in real time, but these can be more polished since you can plan,

 re-record and make revisions if needed.

 Here is a 5-minute sample video on a computer from 1120.